How to Move Across the Country in 15 Steps

-This guide has you covered if you want to know how to move across the country, from creating a budget to selecting movers and making travel arrangements.
+Planning on relocating?
+This guide covers how to move across the country, from creating a budget to selecting cross-country movers and making travel arrangements.

-It’s almost impossible to avoid moving at some point in your life, but a cross-country move is a beast in its own right.
-It requires a lot of planning, preparation, scheduling, and coordinating.
-From finding a new place to live to canceling subscriptions and forwarding mail, moving across the country or to a new state is no simple task.
-This guide is here to take you through each step so no stone is left unturned.
-You’ll learn how to move across the country cheaply, hire the right moving company, and travel to your new destination efficiently.
-Understanding the steps before you move can help keep you on the ball and prevent missteps or major mishaps.
+It’s almost impossible to avoid moving at some point, but a cross-country move is a beast in its own right.
+The best way to move across the country is to do plenty of planning, preparation, scheduling, and coordinating ahead of time.
+From finding a new place to live to canceling subscriptions and forwarding mail, moving across the country or moving to another state is no simple task.
+This moving checklist helps explain each step in simple terms so homeowners and renters can ensure they check all the boxes and that no stone is left unturned.
+Homeowners or renters can read this guide to learn how to move across the country cheaply, how to hire the right moving company, how to travel to a new destination efficiently, and find out some packing tips for a smooth move.
+Understanding these steps before the big move can help boost confidence and prevent missteps or major mishaps.

 Smart shipping.
 Easy tracking.

 Bob Vila has partnered with uShip to help make shipping big stuff cheap and easy.

 Before You Begin…

 Customers may want to consider hiring a full-service moving company that can do everything from packing up belongings to hauling them in the back of a moving truck and transporting them to the final destination.
 If it’s at all possible to budget for this expense, it will likely leave more time for planning the move logistics while eliminating the better part of the physical aspect.
 It will cost more in the long run, but it could save time and stress.

 Tips for Moving Across the Country